python/cpython/PCbuild/readme.txt

 When using the Debug setting, the output files have a _d added to their name:  python30_d.dll, python_d.exe, parser_d.pyd, and so on.

-The 32bit builds end up in the solution folder PCbuild9 while the x64 builds land in the amd64 subfolder.
+The 32bit builds end up in the solution folder PCbuild while the x64 builds land in the amd64 subfolder.
 The PGI and PGO builds for profile guided optimization end up in their own folders, too.